JamBrain/DairyBox/README.md

 git fetch
 git checkout -t origin/master
 ```
+Very important: don't forget the `-t`, else you'll be left with a detached head.

 This will make committing your changes, and merging upstream changes easier.

 We will be working in the `www` directory.

 # Setup Part 3: Vagrant Up
 Do a `vagrant up`.